 Brand Directory: Jaquet Droz

-1738: Pierre Jaquet-Droz opened his watchmaking workshop in La Chaux-de-Fonds.
+Pierre Jaquet-Droz opened his watchmaking workshop in La Chaux-de-Fonds in 1738.
 His reputation soon spread beyond Swiss borders.
-A journey to Spain to promote his work in 1758 made him wealthy so that he was able to make androids, a human-looking automaton.
-Assisted by his son, Henri-Louis, and his adoptive son, Jean-Frédéric Leschot, they made four automata: The Draftsman, The Writer, The Musician and The Grotto.
-Jaquet-Droz displayed his automata in capital cities and at royal courts around Europe, where crowd were fascinated and perplexed.
-Building on his success, Pierre Jaquet-Droz opened a workshop in London in 1775 where he could benefit from the city's trading links with the Far East, China in particular.
-A third branch of the firm was acquired in Geneva, in 1784.
-Financial problems, and the death of Pierre (1790) then Henri-Louis (1791) marked the end of their business.
+A trip to Spain to promote his work in 1758 made him extremely wealthy and was able to make a human-looking automaton.
+Helped by his son, Henri-Louis, and his adoptive son, Jean-Frédéric Leschot, they made four automata: The Draftsman, The Writer, The Musician and The Grotto.
+Jaquet-Droz showed off his automata in capital cities and at royal courts around Europe, where large crowds were entranced and perplexed.
+Expansion came in the form of a workshop in London in 1775 a place renowned for its trading links with the Far East, China in particular.
+A third was opened in Geneva, in 1784.
+Due to enormous financial problems, the death of both Pierre (1790) and then Henri-Louis (1791) saw the end of their business.

 In its new modern form, Jaquet Droz's story starts in 1989 when Investcorp, a Saudi-English company that already owned Breguet, Chaumet and Ebel, bought the rights to the Jaquet Droz brand name.
 The Jaquet-Droz brand was re-launched at BaselWorld in 1993.
 François Bodet and Yves Scherrer, who both had worked for the Breguet Group, acquired the rights in 1995 and soon began producing copies of Jaquet-Droz automatons before they launched an exquisite line of Jaquet-Droz branded watches.